You’ve spent weeks framing the course, writing the course notes, building PowerPoint slides, booking just the right venue.

 - Room and table layout.

-Here are a couple of examples of what I mean
+Here are a couple of examples of what I mean by hygiene factors:

 - Food and refreshments: Providing silver service dining at lunch will not give you great customer loyalty but not proving a vegetarian option when you know you have vegetarians attending will be an issue.

-The truth is that you will definitely find customers complaining about these areas:
+However, you will definitely find customers complaining about these areas:

 …the coffee was terrible…